Customer information for businesses privacy notice

 How we use your personal information

-We use your personal information to provide you with Public Protection Alerts, and to send you our regular newsletter, as you requested.
+We use your personal information to provide you with business alerts, news, information, training and event details.

 How long your personal data will be kept

 We will hold your personal information for up to 3 years, or until you unsubscribe from our business mailing list.

 Reasons we can collect and use your personal information